GEA Westfalia Separator

-GEA Westfalia Separator Group GmbH with head office in Oelde, Westphalia is a German manufacturer of separators and decanters which is part of the GEA Group.
+GEA Westfalia Separator Group GmbH with head office in Oelde, Westfalia is a German manufacturer of separators and decanters which is part of the GEA Group.
 The company develops procedures and processes for the mechanical clarification and separation of liquids for the food industry, chemicals, pharmaceuticals, biotechnology, energy, shipping and environmental technology.

 History

 1893–1900On 1.
 September 1893 the brothers-in-law Franz Ramesohl and Franz Schmidt opened up a workshop under the name of Ramesohl & Schmidt oHG in Oelde.
 With a staff comprising two lathe operators and three mechanics, they started the production of milk separators which cost between 200 and 320 marks.
 In the year following the company foundation, the number of employees rose to 20 and the production facilities were expanded by a further building.
 In 1897 annual production was 2000 centrifuges, with 60 employees.

 The company was transformed into an Aktiengesellschaft in 1899 based on a shareholders’ agreement.
 The share capital was 1,000 shares worth 1,000 marks each.
 The turnover amounted to 501068 Deutsche Mark.
 In 1900 around 10,000 milk centrifuges from Ramesohl & Schmidt AG were in service.

 1901–1910 The production of motorbikes was launched for a brief period in 1901 which, however, was discontinued in the same year. in 1906 the company, with a workforce meanwhile totalling 110 employees, started to manufacture automobiles.
 In 1907 the first separator for the separation of mineral oil-water mixtures was launched.